ginic/bluebikes-importer/src/bluebikes/stations/published/README.md

 OVERRIDE00002,Norman St at Kelvin St,42.4058117170059,-71.0670885072068,Everett,1,15
 ```

-## Quick Guide to SQLite and SpatiaLite
+## Quick guide to SQLite and SpatiaLite
 TODO
 - (SpatiaLite functions for working with geographic data)[https://www.gaia-gis.it/gaia-sins/spatialite-sql-5.1.0.html]